ford-at-home/whispersync/lambda/README.md

 # Lambda

-This folder contains the `router_handler.py` entry point used by AWS Lambda.
-The function listens for S3 `ObjectCreated` events on the `transcripts/` prefix and routes each transcript to the appropriate Strands agent.
-Results are written back to `outputs/` in the same bucket.
+This folder contains the ``router_handler.py`` entry point used by the deployed Lambda function.
+Whenever a transcript text file is uploaded to S3 under the ``transcripts/`` prefix, the Lambda downloads that file, determines which agent should handle it and invokes the agent.
+Responses are stored back in the ``outputs/`` prefix.

-Use the provided infrastructure stack to deploy this Lambda with the required permissions.
+The Lambda runs with permissions created by the infrastructure stack allowing it to read and write from S3, call models via Bedrock and fetch secrets for the GitHub agent.